 HCPS currently offers three I.B. programs with admittance through an application process each fall: the I.B.
 Middle Years Program, the I.B.
 Diploma Program, and our newest addition, the I.B.
 Career-related Program at Henrico High School.

 Students and teachers in I.B. programs are part of a global community of learners united by a powerful mission to create a better world through high quality, international education.
 At the same time, I.B. students can also meet the state’s accelerated/advanced qualifications and build a foundation to further their future goals in education and beyond.
 Program principles and instructional practices are designed to benefit all students.

-The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
+International Baccalaureate programs aim to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.

 To this end the organization works with schools, governments and international organizations to develop challenging programs of international education and rigorous assessment.

-These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.
+These programs encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.

-- Nurturing the whole child
+- Nurtures the whole child

-- Learning how to learn
+- Students learn how to learn

-- Rigor and challenge
+- Rigorous and challenging

 - Beneficial for all learners

 The I.B.
 Middle Years Program

 The I.B.
 Middle Years Program is a five-year program for students in grades 6-10 and is strategically designed for adolescents’ needs, tapping into their sense of wonder and curiosity through inquiry-based units.
 By exploring globally significant ideas and issues in their eight subject areas, students increase their understanding of the world.
 They are empowered to own their learning and take risks and explore new ideas and innovative strategies.